Passpoint Certified Hotspot 2.0

 OpenRoaming is a Wi-Fi roaming initiative originally conceived and launched by Cisco but since taken over and today operated by the Wireless Broadband Alliance (WBA).
 In essence, OpenRoaming is a Passpoint-based roaming scheme bringing together ‘identity providers’ and ‘network providers’ into an OpenRoaming federation.

 The beauty of OpenRoaming is that anyone maintaining secure user credentials can be an identity provider without having their own network.
-One excellent example would be users that log in with their Google account or Apple Id.
+One excellent example would be users who log in with their Google account.
 OpenRoaming is also a catalyst for the mass deployment of Passpoint.
 Many handset manufacturers have already implemented a Passpoint OpenRoaming profile from the factory.